thenativeweb/node-cqrs-eventdenormalizer/README.md

 ## Wire up notifications [optional]
 ### you can define a synchronous function

-	// pass events to bus
+	// pass notifications to bus
 	denormalizer.onNotification(function (noti) {
 	  bus.emit('event', evt);
 	});

 ### or you can define an asynchronous function

-	// pass events to bus
+	// pass notifications to bus
 	denormalizer.onNotification(function (noti, callback) {
 	  bus.emit('notification', noti, function ack () {
 	    callback();